-Baguio was established as a hill station by the Americans in 1900 at the site of an Ibaloi village known as Kafagway.
+Baguio was established as a hill station by the Americans in the 1900s at the site of an Ibaloi village known as Kafagway.
 It was the United States' only hill station in Asia.
 The name of the city is derived from bagiw, the Ibaloi word for "moss".
 The city is situated at an altitude of approximately 1,540 meters (5,050 feet) in the Luzon tropical pine forests ecoregion conducive for the growth of mossy plants and orchids.

 Designed by and named after premier American architect and urban planner, Daniel Hudson Burnham, who also designed the original plan for Baguio City.
 Burnham Park remains, to this day, one of the Philippines' most well known and best-loved parks.